Central Academy of Fine Arts: Overview

 The design programme of CAFA was renewed in 1995 in the name of the Department of Art Design after a break of some forty years and became the School of Design in October 2002.
 The university's goal of preparing and training the students as future professionals in design with creative thinking and practical capabilities, the School of Design offers undergraduate, graduate and Ph.D. degrees in programs ranging from visual communication design, product design, fashion design, photography, digital media to design theory and history.
-The School of Design plays an important role in promoting design in China and is intensively involved in design activities, most noticeable of which are its designs for the 2008 Beijing Olympics.
+The School of Design plays an important role in promoting design in China and is actively involved in various design activities, most notably its designs for the 2008 Beijing Olympics, as well as the establishment of the Academy of Arts & Design at Tsinghua University (previously known as the Central Academy of Fine Art's Huadong Campus).

 The new CAFA Art Museum, designed by Japanese architect Arata Isozaki, is located at the northeast corner of CAFA campus at No.8, Huajiadi Nan Street, Wangjing, with an area of 3546 m2 and a total floor area of 14,777 m2.
 The Museum opened in October 2008 for the University's 90th anniversary.
 The new six-floor museum has several notable collections, including over 2,000 historic Chinese scroll paintings from the Ming Dynasty.
 The museum hosts rotating exhibitions.

 The school drew media attention during the Tiananmen Square protests of 1989 when the students created a large statue called the Goddess of Democracy.
 Each of the eight art academies signed a statement explaining the purpose of the statue.

 In 2018 the asteroid 118418 Yangmei was named in honor of the academy.

-In 2019 the university was ranked 27 for art and design in the QS World University Rankings.